Robust Ante-hoc Graph Explainer using Bilevel Optimization: Experiments

 \subsection{Reproducibility}

-Reproducibility measures how well explanations alone can predict class labels.
-It is a key property as it allows the user to correlate explanations and predictions without neglecting potentially relevant information from the input.
-In our evaluation, we vary the size of the explanations by thresholding edges based on their values.
+Reproducibility measures how explanations alone can predict class labels.
+It is a key property as it allows users to correlate explanations and predictions without neglecting potentially relevant information from the input.
+We vary the size of the explanations by thresholding edges based on their importance.
 We then train a GNN using only the explanations and labels.
-We compare RAGE against post-hoc and ante-hoc explainers and the resulting accuracies are shown in Figure \ref{fig::reproducibility_figure}.
+We compare RAGE against post-hoc and ante-hoc explainers on \textsc{Mutagenicity} and show the results in Figure \ref{fig::reproducibility}.

 The results demonstrate that RAGE outperforms competing explainers in terms of reproducibility.
-Depending on the dataset, post-hoc and ante-hoc baselines may emerge as the second-best methods.
-TAGE (post-hoc), GIB (ante-hoc) and ProtGNN (ante-hoc), which aim to generalize the explanations through task-agnostic learning, bilevel optimization, and prototyping respectively, are among the most competitive baselines.
-This also highlights the importance of generalizability, which RAGE incorporates through meta-training and bilevel optimization.
-Two other post-hoc explainers, PGExplainer and RCExplainer, perform poorly.
+Ante-hoc methods, RAGE and GSAT, emerge as the best and second best methods, confirming the superiority of ante-hoc learning in terms of generalization and robustness.
+RAGE incorporates these qualities through meta-training and bilevel optimization.
+Two post-hoc explainers, PGExplainer and GNNExplainer, perform poorly.
 As expected, larger explanations lead to better reproducibility.